 The awards celebrate various levels of involvement reflective of multiple facets of Seattle University's mission.
 Below you'll find a description of each award.
 More questions?
 Check out our FAQ and Answers page.

-The Distinguished Graduating Student Award: Presented to up to five people and recognizes graduating students whose outstanding contributions have spanned their time at Seattle University.
+Presented to up to five people and recognizes graduating students whose outstanding contributions have spanned their time at Seattle University.
 Their commitment to service, involvement, and academic excellence within the campus community exemplifies their ability to transform future communities and their willingness to work for a better and just world.
-Seniors, graduate and law students graduating Winter - Fall 2015 are eligible.
+Seniors, graduate and law students graduating Winter - Fall are eligible.

-Best Program/Event Sponsored by a Club or Organization Award: Presented to a club or organization that has contributed to the overall education and betterment of the Seattle University community through a program or event.
-The event should be outstanding in one (or more) of the following: educational/academic focus, inclusivity, creativity, collaboration, instilling SU pride, and/or the impact of the event on students.
+Presented to a club, departmentally-sponsored organization, or individual that has contributed to the overall education and betterment of the Seattle University community through a program, event, exhibit, performance, or initiative.
+The initiative should be outstanding in cultivating one (or more) of the following: educational/academic excellence, inclusivity, creativity, collaboration, SU pride, and/or a meaningful impact on students.

 Presented to a student club that cultivates a sense of community and collaboration within the campus community.
 Its members willingly share their time, talent, and resources with other clubs or organizations in order to elevate the experience of SU students.